By Diane Spicer

 Choose a fast cooking grain like rice or quinoa.

-Or stick with something even easier: pasta.
+Or stick with something even easier: pastas that are pre-cooked.

 Extra protein ideas: toss in some chopped nuts, or chunks of well aged salami.
+Or melt some of that cheese mentioned above over the top of your meal.

 What kind of backpacking stove makes sense for your plans?